-If your ad speed grade is "Poor" or "Fair" or the cost of latency is high, you can run Publisher Ads Audits for Lighthouse to try and improve it.
+If your ad speed grade is "Poor" or "Fair", you can run Publisher Ads Audits for Lighthouse to try and improve it.

 Publisher Ads Audits for Lighthouse provides recommendations for improving ad speed and overall quality through a series of automated audits.